StarPlayrX/bigmac/README.md

 4. A USB Hub for your keyboard, mouse or trackpad is highly recommended.
 5. Bluetooth 2 is turned off on Big Sur via software.
 It causes a Kernel Panic.
 6. Two versions of BMO2 are available.
 If you don't know which one, pick the legacywifi edition it is universal.
-7. [Download BMO2_802.11n legacywifi edition](https://starplayrx.com/downloads/bigmac/BMO2n_legacywifi.dmg) for stock 802.11n cards (MacPro 3,1)
+   * [Download BMO2_802.11n legacywifi edition](https://starplayrx.com/downloads/bigmac/BMO2n_legacywifi.dmg) for stock 802.11n cards (MacPro 3,1)
-8. [Download BMO2_802.11ac_wifi_edition](https://starplayrx.com/downloads/bigmac/BMO2ac_wifi.dmg) is for 802.11ac cards only.
+   * [Download BMO2_802.11ac_wifi_edition](https://starplayrx.com/downloads/bigmac/BMO2ac_wifi.dmg) is for 802.11ac cards only.
 9. Format a disk using MacOS Extended Journaled.
 10. Execute in Terminal `sudo asr -s ~/Downloads/BMO2* -er -t dragDiskHere`
 11. When asr is 100% complete, open System Preferences, select BMO2 as your startup disk and reboot.
 12. bigmac2's pre-release patches have already been applied.
-When finished, move the BMO2 disk image in the Trash.
+When finished, move the BMO2 disk image in the Trash and delete permanently.

 <b>One More Thing</b> A Big Mac is better than a New Mac.
 [Please donate.](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ) Thank you!

-### Requirements
+## Requirements
 1. Mac Pro 2008 - 2012
 1. SIP, a.k.a.
 System Integrity Protection, must be disabled.
 If it's on booting the installer might panic.
 2. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
-3. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip)  enter: `apfs` Follow the instructions.
+3. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
+Then enter password: `apfs` and follow the instructions.
 4. Your GPU must support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
 5. 1 external USB SSD or hard drive.
 Fast flash drives may work.
 Slow thumb drivers are not supported.
 6. For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.